Healthdirect Free Australian health advice you can count on.

 What is leg pain?

-Leg pain can be described as any feeling of pain or discomfort in the area between your groin and ankle.
+Leg pain is any feeling of pain or discomfort in your legs.
+The pain can be anywhere between your groin and ankles.

-Other signs and symptoms that can occur with leg pain include:
+Other signs and symptoms that can occur with leg pain are:

 • varicose veins